lkmill/domp/packages/create/README.md

-# dom-create-one
+# @domp/create

-Create DOM from string, returning first child
+Create DOM from string, returning first child of the result.